Philips parts ways with CEO in midst of massive recall | Business

 But after broadening the scope of the operation to around 5.5 million devices worldwide, Philips in June said the work was only around halfway done.
 ADDITIONAL TESTS

 It has promised to run additional tests to determine the potential toxicity of degraded foam parts, even though the tests so far had shown that the parts did not leave the machine.
-Philips estimated the costs of the recall at 900 million euros.
+Philips estimated the costs of the recall at 900 million euros ($915 million).
 That sum does not cover the possible costs of litigation.
 The company is facing more than a hundred class action suits.

 "If you have three recalls in 10 years, it's too much.
 His (Van Houten's) position had become untenable," said analyst Jos Versteeg of InsingerGilissen.
 He was referring to a defibrillator recall in 2017 and problems with medical scanners in 2014.
 "This situation is not really under control, I think, because we're still waiting for the definite conclusion of the (safety) studies."